OSAMES/osames-orm/README.md

-## Synopsis
+# Synopsis

 OSAMES ORM is a C# lightweight ORM based on ADO.NET.

-It's developed with .NET 4.5 and also built with matching Mono version.
+It's developed with .NET 4.6.1 and also built with matching Mono version and .NET Core 1

 ## Code Example